 Cons

-- Large deposit required for highest APY: While a 4.10% APY is attractive, you’ll need at least $250,000 in savings to earn that rate.
+- Large deposit required for highest APY: While the highest tier APY is attractive, you’ll need at least $250,000 in savings to earn that rate.
 Other high-yield savings accounts with competitor banks offer similar rates without a balance requirement.

 - No branches or ATMs in the US: Barclays is a U.K.-based bank, but customers can access online banking products in the U.S. However, there aren’t physical branches in the U.S., and with no checking account, there are also no ATMs—odd given that Barclays was the first bank to introduce an ATM.